-As President, however, he moved slowly in this area.
-By distancing himself from civil rights leaders and only grudgingly pushing the federal government to protect civil rights workers, the Kennedy administration sent a signal to Southern segregationists that they could effectively defy the laws of the land.
-Kennedy promised during his election campaign to wipe out "with the stroke of a pen" discrimination in public housing by issuing executive orders.
-After two years of delay, civil rights activists began sending pens to the White House to prod Kennedy to act.
-He eventually signed an order banning racial discrimination in wages by federal contractors, but many observers remained disappointed in Kennedy's failure to act with more vigor to redress Civil Rights injustices.
+As president, however, he moved slowly in this area.
+By distancing himself from civil rights leaders and only grudgingly pushing the federal government to protect civil rights workers, the Kennedy administration sent a signal to segregationists in the South that they could effectively defy the laws of the land.
+Kennedy promised during his election campaign to wipe out “with the stroke of a pen” discrimination in public housing by issuing executive orders.
+After months of delay, civil rights activists began sending pens to the White House to prod Kennedy to act.
+He eventually signed executive orders banning racial discrimination in wages by federal contractors, and in the sale, rental, or leasing of federal properties, but many observers remained disappointed in Kennedy's failure to act with more vigor to redress civil rights injustices.

-The "model minority" group was Asian: the Japanese-Americans on the West Coast and the Chinese-Americans on both coasts.
-The claim that there was "no juvenile delinquency" in their close-knit communities was a myth, but it symbolized a belief in stereotypes, shared by most Americans, that any racial and ethnic group could "make it" with hard work and the right attitude.
-The implicit contrast, of course, was with African-Americans, particularly the "underclass" in the large cities.
-Lost in the contrast was the fact that there were poor Asian families, as well as black "strivers" who had succeeded in making it into the middle class—and higher.
-These different stereotypes would later create racial tensions between Asian ethnic groups and African-Americans.
-During the Kennedy years, there was essentially no national focus on issues involving Asian-Americans, in part because these communities sought little government assistance or interference.
+The “model minority” group was Asian: the Japanese Americans on the West Coast and the Chinese Americans on both coasts.
+The claim that there was “no juvenile delinquency” in their close-knit communities was a myth, but it symbolized a belief in stereotypes, shared by most Americans, that any racial and ethnic group could “make it” with hard work and the right attitude.
+The implicit contrast, of course, was with African Americans, particularly the “underclass” in the large cities.
+Lost in the contrast was the fact that poor Asian families, as well as black “strivers,” had succeeded in making it into the middle class—and higher.
+These stereotypes would later create racial tensions between Asian ethnic groups and African Americans.
+During the Kennedy years, there was essentially no national focus on issues involving Asian Americans, in part because these communities sought little government assistance or interference.

 Advancement of Women

-Reflecting the gender imbalance so notable in the Arthurian legend of Camelot with which it was later often associated (for different reasons), the Kennedy presidency failed to provide equal opportunity for women.
+Reflecting the gender imbalance so notable in the Arthurian legend of Camelot with which it was later often associated (for different reasons), the Kennedy presidency failed to secure full equal opportunity for women, even as JFK backed the Equal Pay Act and sanctioned a commission on the status of women.
 During the Kennedy years, women continued to marry early, have children early, and defer to the career demands of the men in their lives.
-This seemed particularly true for the circle of high officials in the Kennedy administration.
-Kennedy's "New Frontiersmen" were just that—for the most part men—and women made few gains in federal office during his years in office.
+This dynamic seemed particularly relevant for the circle of high officials in the Kennedy administration.
+Kennedy's “New Frontiersmen” were just that—for the most part men—and women made few gains in federal office during his tenure.
 Most women who worked in politics in the New Frontier were on the fringes and in subordinate roles.
 The unmarried women took these roles as a prelude to their later careers as wives; the wives for the most part took on the roles of mothers and hostesses.
 Even though birth control pills, a factor usually identified as a prime catalyst for the gains of the women's movement, were introduced in the early 1960s, serious challenges to the subordinate status of women did not come until later in the decade.